 Background Check Process

 The California Health and Safety Code requires a background check of all community care license applicants, community care licensees, adult residents, volunteers under certain conditions and employees of community care facilities who have contact with clients.
-If an individual has been convicted of a crime other than a minor traffic violation, the individual cannot work or be present in any community care facility unless he/she receives a criminal record exemption from the Care Provider Management Bureau (CPMB).
+If an individual has been convicted of a crime other than a minor traffic violation, the individual cannot work or be present in any community care facility unless he/she receives a criminal record exemption from the Care Provider Management Branch (CPMB).
 A criminal record exemption is a CDSS-authorized written document that "exempts" the individual from the requirement of having a criminal record clearance.

 How the Background Check is Conducted.
 When an individual submits fingerprints, the California Department of Justice (DOJ) conducts a criminal history check.
 If the individual has no criminal history, DOJ forwards a clearance notice to the applicant or licensee and to the CPMB.
 If the individual has a criminal history, DOJ sends a criminal record transcript to CPMB showing arrests and convictions.
 The CPMB staff review the transcript and if the convictions are for crimes that may be exempted, the CPMB sends an exemption notification letter to the applicant or licensee and to the individual.
 The letter explains how to request an exemption and lists the documents/information that must be submitted to request an exemption.
 The individual can not be present (work, reside or volunteer) in the facility until an exemption is granted by the CPMB.